-New York Times Book Review has weighed in!
-Curtis Sittenfeld reviews Little Known Facts - front cover, 2/24 issue; read online here.
+New York Times Book Review - Curtis Sittenfeld reviews Little Known Facts - front cover, 2/24 issue; read online here.

 Very fun Book Notes feature on Larghearted Boy here.